 Yes, you can prepare them ahead of time.
 There are 2 options:

-- You can make the dough and shape the rolls, and then keep the tightly covered baking tin in the fridge overnight.
-The next day, bring the rolls to room temperature, proof until they double in size, and then bake them
+2. You can make the dough and shape the rolls, and then keep the tightly covered baking tin in the fridge overnight.
+The next day, bring the rolls to room temperature, proof until they double in size, and then bake them.

 I don’t recommend keeping the dough in the fridge for longer than one day.

 You can freeze them.
-When you want to have some, take them out and reheat them in the oven for 10min at 180C (350F)
+When you want to have some, take them out and reheat them in the oven for 10 minutes at 350°F (180°C).

 Yes, to make them dairy-free substitute the milk and the butter for a plant-based alternative.
-And then make them completely vegan, substitute the eggs for 2 flax eggs.
+Then make them completely vegan, substitute the eggs for 2 flax eggs.

 Recipe